 An asset class is a group of investments that have similar financial characteristics.
 Traditional asset classes include cash, equity securities (shares or stocks) and fixed-income securities (bonds).
 See Equity securities, Fixed-income securities.

 This is a standard against which the characteristics or performance of a fund can be measured.
 Typically market indices are used for this purpose.
 See Index.

 Beta is a measure of the volatility of an asset to movements in the overall market index within which it is contained.
 The beta of a fund is a measure of its volatility relative to its benchmark.
 See Benchmark, Index, Volatility.

-An assessment of a borrower’s ability to pay back a loan or debt.
+Is an assessment of the ability of a borrower to pay back a loan or debt.
 Credit ratings are normally applied to fixed-income securities (see Fixed-income securities) and range from highest (least likely to default) to lowest (most likely to default).
 See Default.

-Failure to meet the legal obligations of a loan.
-For example, when the issuer of a fixed-income security fails to pay the promised interest or the principal when due, the issuer has defaulted or is said to be in default.
+Is a failure to meet the legal obligations of a loan.
+For example when the issuer of a fixed-income security fails to pay the promised interest or the principal when due, the issuer has defaulted or is said to be in default.

 Derivatives are financial instruments whose value depends in some way on the value of other, more basic, underlying financial assets or indices.
 There are many types of derivatives, with the most common being futures, options and swaps.
 See Index, Futures, Options, Swaps.
 They allow users to manage exposure to underlying financial assets without actually owning them.